Should You Use Plant Protein Powder or Whey Protein Powder?

 140 lbs/2.2 k/lg = 64.4 kg

 1.8 – 2.0 g/kg = 115 – 127 g protein per day

 Protein consumption should be spread out throughout the day.
-I recommend a soccer player with this weight to consume 3 meals with 30 g of protein and 2 snacks with 10 – 20 g of protein.
+I recommend an athlete with this weight to consume 3 meals with 30 g of protein and 2 snacks with 10 – 20 g of protein.

 Here are some great examples of protein-rich foods

 While a food first approach is always recommended to reach fueling goals there are times when supplementing with a protein powder can be very helpful!
 I recommend utilizing protein powder 1-2 times a day.
 Protein powder should be used as a supplement – just like its name!